carlesco/GACD/Readme.md

 ### Execution and files

-Prior to the execution of this script, the data should be placed in a directory called `<data>` in the place where the directory run_script.R is located.
+Prior to the execution of this script, the data should be placed in a directory called `<data>` in the same place as the script is located.

 see the file `CodeBook.md` for more information on the description of the variables and the origin of the data